exonum/pwbox/README.md

 ```

 The default values for `opslimit` and `memlimit` are also taken from libsodium
 (`524288` and `16777216`, respectively).
-With default parameters, the function completes
+With the default parameters, `pwbox`
+uses 16 MB of RAM and completes
-with a comfortable 100ms delay in Node, and slightly more in browsers.
+with a comfortable 100ms delay in Node, several hundred ms in browsers
+on desktops/laptops, and under a second on smartphones.
+You may use increased parameter values for better security;
+see the [crypto spec](doc/cryptography.md#parameter-validation) for more details.

 ### Backends